oipwg/oip-ddx-light/zec-integration-full-proposal.md

 * [Music with Purchases - Alexandria Proof of Concept](https://www.youtube.com/watch?v=ri68oXYjVkI)
 * [Publisher module with support for many media types - Alexandria Proof of Concept](https://www.youtube.com/watch?v=RZv7OmSvaNA)

-We would like to integrate Zcash with OIP — initially for private payments to unlock indexed information, and ultimately to create private indexing of information using the Zcash encrypted memo field.
-We broke the work into 2 phases, our thinking is that the work to integrate private payments will give us experience working with Zcash so that we are prepared to do the more difficult work of building private indexing as a second effort.

-We propose to begin by integrating Zcash shielded payments for content unlocks, creating a Zcash branded YouTube-like content viewing & publishing web app that uses Zcash to unlock content, and integrating ZEC into OIP's DEX to streamline the user experience.
+We propose to begin by 1) integrating Zcash shielded payments for content unlocks, 2) creating a Zcash branded YouTube-like content viewing & publishing web app that uses Zcash to unlock content, and 3) integrating ZEC into OIP's DEX to streamline the user experience.

 The web app will be open source and documented so it can be forked and reskinned by anyone to make their own web app.
-The documentaries, videos and other media that have been commissioned by ZOMG could be distributed via this platform, the creators could fork it to make their own distribution platform, or they could do both.
+The documentaries, videos and other media commissioned by ZOMG could be distributed via this platform, the creators could fork it to make their own distribution platform, or they could do both.

 Further, most web apps have some kind of content distribution aspect, so even if it is not their primary purpose, components of what we build could be used by them as well.
 For example, while Zcash can facilitate the payments side of an ecommerce site, product photos and pricing could be indexed in OIP.
 Additionally, many NFTs depend on the web to store GIFs and JPEGs, OIP can decentralize the storage of these assets as well.

+*We broke the work into 2 phases, our thinking is that the work to integrate private payments will give us experience working with Zcash so that we are prepared to do the more difficult work of building private indexing as a second effort.*

 **Phase 1:**
 By the end of this project, a YouTube-like platform (we’ve been calling it Ztube as a working title, but would love community ideas) will be released with the following minimum feature list: